LearnMetabarcoding/LearnMetabarcoding/sphinx/source/asv_otu_readmap/otudelim.rst

 For each step, we will generate OTU sequences and a record of which ASVs were grouped into which OTUs.
 Once you've learned about some different methods, you may want to read about how to :ref:`Compare OTU delimitation methods <comparing_otus>`.
 This is largely an exercise in exploring data, and doesn't have any specific outputs aside from helping you choose which set of OTUs to accept.

-Once you have a final set of OTUs, and the associated record of ASVs within each OTU, you can move on to the :ref:`Mapping Reads <mapping_reads>` subsection.
+Once you have a final set of OTUs, and the associated record of ASVs within each OTU, you can move on to the :ref:`Mapping reads <mapping_reads>` tutorials.